 A TESTAMENTARY TRUST is a trust that is created by a will at the time of someone’s death.
 It does not take effect until death and is irrevocable upon formation.
 A TESTAMENTARY TRUST still requires the court process of PROBATE.

 A POUR-OVER WILL is used when people make revocable living trusts to avoid probate.
 The POUR-OVER WILL directs that if any property passes through the will at the person’s death, it should be transferred to (“poured into”) the person’s trust and then distributed to the beneficiaries of that trust.
 This keeps the property from having to go through the court process of probate.

-A TRUST is a legal entity employed to hold property.
+TRUSTS are legal entities we can use to hold property.
 Keeping your property in a trust is generally safer than leaving it in the hands of a family member; even a loved one with the best intentions could face a lawsuit, divorce, or other misfortune that would put that property at risk to creditors.

-Trusts can be used to determine how a person’s money should be managed and distributed while that person is alive or passed on to beneficiaries after their death.
-In this way, it can dictate the terms of a beneficiary’s inheritance much like a will, but without the hassle of probate and with greater financial protection and control.
+TRUSTS can be used to determine how a person’s money should be managed and distributed while that person is alive or passed on to beneficiaries after their death.
+In this way, it can dictate the terms of a beneficiary’s inheritance much like a will, but without the hassle of probate and with greater privacy, financial protection, and control.

 - To avoid probate

 - To protect presently owned or inherited property from creditors

 - To provide for and protect your spouse from unnecessary taxes and creditors

 - To provide for and protect underaged beneficiaries